Neptune's Staircase: History

 There were some teething problems, and the canal was closed for two weeks in April 1829 while problems with the Banavie locks were rectified.
 James Loch, who produced a report on the canal in 1835, declared that the inn at Banavie was too small, and too far from Corpach, despite having praised it the previous year.
 George May produced another report in 1837, in which the Banavie locks were heavily criticised.
 He described the masonry as "execrable", and argued that the contractor who had built them had not expected them ever to be used, but had somehow managed to hide the poor workmanship from Telford.
 A suggestion that the canal should be abandoned was, however, circumvented.
 Repairs to the locks were required in 1880 and in 1910: there were serious defects in the masonry.
 By the end of the First World War, the canal was in serious financial difficulties, with maintenance costs far exceeding revenue, and in 1920 the Ministry of Transport made a grant of £11,000 for major repairs to the Banavie locks.
 The canal closed for nine weeks while the work was carried out.
 A further stoppage of three months occurred in 1929, when a Drifter (fishing boat) broke through two of the Banavie lock gates, causing flooding.

 The canal passed into the care of the British Waterways Board in 1962.
 A programme of mechanising the locks was begun, and all locks were mechanised by 1969.
 There were several calls to close the canal following accidents in which ships hit lock gates, or masonry collapsed, and by the 1990s the canal was in crisis.
 Lock walls were bulging and leaking, and the cost of rebuilding the locks and replacing the gates was estimated at £60 million.
 The money was not available, and so engineers devised another plan, which cost only one third of that.
 Over ten winters from 1995 to 2005, sections of the canal were drained, and the locks were repaired by drilling holes into the double-skinned walls, after which stainless steel rods were used to stitch the walls together, and huge quantities of grout were used to seal and waterproof the structures.
 New lock gates were fitted, and where necessary, new stone blocks were cut to make repairs, rather than using concrete.
 By the end of the project, 16,000 holes had been drilled, 25,000 tons of grout had been used, and the locks were probably in better condition than they had been since they were first built.

+Since 2012, the locks have been managed by Scottish Canals, the trading name of British Waterways in Scotland after the management of canals in England and Wales was split off to the Canal and River Trust.
+They remain publicly owned, accountable to the Scottish Parliament, although in 2020/21 their legal status changed from a public corporation to a non-departmental public body.